shivamdhiman17/portfolio/README.md

    Quality, Enterprise Sign, and Acrobat Teams to ensure seamless operations and enhancements.

 **Senior Technical Support Consultant  @ DIN ENGINEERING SERVICES- ADOBE Vendor Payroll (_October 2019 - September 2021_)**

-- Process: Adobe Creative Cloud for Enterprise
-- Providing excellent technical consultation over the phone, email, and chat.
-- Resolving technical issues related to Adobe Creative Cloud at the enterprise customer’s end.
+- **Technical Support:** Offers expert consultation via phone, email, and chat to resolve diverse technical issues related to Adobe Creative Cloud for enterprise customers.
-- Resolving application-specific, network-specific, and directory-specific issues related to the creative cloud.
+- **Issue Resolution:** Addresses application-specific, network-specific, and directory-specific problems, ensuring smooth operation of Adobe CC services at the customer's end.
-- Resolving inter-compatibility issues between the network, directory, and creative cloud services at the customer’s end
+- **Inter-Compatibility Management:** Resolves compatibility issues between network, directory, and Adobe CC services, facilitating seamless integration for customers.
-- Integrating SSO compatibility and configuration with Adobe Creative Cloud Services.
-- Guiding and mentoring the new hires with the customer issue troubleshooting steps for the resolution.
-- Analyze, define, document, and implement new, improved network and communication systems, improving network availability, performance, Usability, security,
+- **SSO Integration and Mentoring:** Implements Single Sign-On (SSO) compatibility and guides new hires in troubleshooting procedures, optimizing user experience and security.
-- and reliability at the customer’s end to ensure uninterrupted Adobe CC integration.
+- **Bug Reporting and Improvement:** Assists in testing new features, bug reporting, and contributes to network and communication system enhancements, ensuring uninterrupted Adobe CC integration and reliability.
-- Assist in testing new and enhanced features and report the logged bugs to the development team.
-- Troubleshoot and validate customer-reported bug reports and assist in the resolution.
-- Assist in product-specific special projects and other duties like testing, bug logging, etc. as assigned.
-- Review and distribute pertinent cross-function information.

 **Senior Technical Support Associate  @ Tech Mahindra (_September 2018 - October 2019_)**
-- Respond to customer's problems related to hardware, network or software via email, chat, social media, or phone.
+- **Customer Support:** Responds to customer inquiries and issues related to hardware, network, or software via various channels such as email, chat, social media, or phone.
-- Configuring internal network policies on the network devices at the customer’s end as per their requirements.
+- **Network Configuration:** Configures internal network policies on customer network devices according to their specifications, ensuring optimal performance and security.
-- Configuring the user’s device to provide user access to the network.
+- **User Device Setup:** Configures user devices to enable network access, ensuring seamless connectivity for users within the network environment.
-- Configuring and setting up new network devices like routers, switches, and Modem and assisting in defining access policies.
+- **New Device Setup:** Sets up and configures new network devices like routers, switches, and modems, assisting in defining access policies to maintain network integrity.
-- Maintaining and configuring high availability network access policies on the customer device.
+- **Maintenance and Troubleshooting:** Maintains and configures high availability network access policies, monitors log files for errors, and provides timely resolutions to ensure uninterrupted network services.
+Additionally, recognized for exceptional troubleshooting skills by the customer success division.
-- Checking the log files for the errors on the device and providing the resolution as per the error.
-- Making sure network policies allow uninterrupted access to the network services required.
-- Recognized as a ‘Rising Star’ by the customer success division for consistently troubleshooting and resolving issues in a timely manner.

 **Business Analyst  @ Skite 360 Degree (_July 2015 - June 2018_)**
-- Interacted with Clients to showcase Advertising Display inventories to meet Business targets.
+- **Client Interaction:** Engaged with clients to present advertising display inventories, aligning with business targets and objectives.
-- Collaborated with the Sales & Operations Team to collect data and outline in Excel format.
+- **Data Collaboration:** Worked closely with the Sales & Operations Team to gather and organize data, utilizing Excel for streamlined representation.
-- Maintained data for Outdoor display inventories in different locations of the Business Site.
+- **Inventory Management:** Oversaw the maintenance of outdoor display inventories across various locations within the business site, ensuring accurate and up-to-date records.
-- Conducted analysis and created Weekly reports to share with Superiors, highlighting insights to improve business processes and decisions.
+- **Analysis and Reporting:** Conducted regular analysis and generated weekly reports for superiors, providing valuable insights to enhance business processes and decision-making.
-- Assuring the reliability of all the IT peripherals to ensure uninterrupted day-to-day operations.
+- **IT Peripherals Reliability:** Ensured the reliability of all IT peripherals to uphold uninterrupted day-to-day operations, contributing to the overall efficiency of business activities

 ## Professional Achievements
-- ADOBE- People Manager Nomination, Third Quarter FY23
+- **Global Adobe Values Award:** Recognized for outstanding dedication and invaluable contributions in Third Quarter FY23 at **Adobe**.
-- ADOBE- GAVA Award Manager Nomination, Fourth Quarter FY22
-- DIN ENGINEERING SERVICES – “BEST EMPLOYEE AWARD” FY20
-- DIN ENGINEERING SERVICES – “ADOBE CSAT CHAMP” FY20
-- TECH MAHINDRA – “Pat On The Back” Certificate FY19
+- **Global Adobe Values Award:** Nominated for demonstrating unwavering commitment and dedication toward Adobe Core values in delivering best service, Fourth Quarter FY22 at **Adobe**.
+- **"Best Employee Award":** Awarded for exemplary performance and commitment in FY20 at **DIN Engineering Services**.
+- **"Adobe CSAT Champ":** Recognized as the top performer in meeting Customer Satisfaction in FY20 at **DIN Engineering Services**.
+- **"Pat On The Back" Certificate:** Consecutively awarded twice for meeting top scores in customer satisfaction in FY19 at **Tech Mahindra**.

 ## Certifications
 - Project Management, Harvard ManageMentor Certification of Completion (Year: 2023)